-2. Standing in line is a common thing in Sweden.
+2. Queueing is a common thing in Sweden.
 Wherever you go you will be forced to be patient and stand in line.
 Many places have ticketing systems, so once you grab your ticket you will patiently have to wait until your number is shown or called out before you can proceed to the counter.

 3. Swedish people speak great English.
 Chances are you even get away living in Sweden without learning a word of Swedish.
 Swedes are widely rated as world number two at English as second language.